orbifly/mpd2mqtt/README.md

 * All songs are from a common folder: `{"playlist": { "type": "folder", "folder" : "MixedMusic/preferredSongs", "displayName" : "MixedMusic/preferredSongs" } }`
 In my eyes it's not a good way to send the whole list of songs in playlist to MQTT.

-To debug or check it you can use the [commandline mqtt client](https://github.com/hivemq/mqtt-cli):
+To debug or check it you can use the commandline mqtt client:
-`mqtt sub -h localhost -t "music/mpd/get"`
+`mosquitto_sub -h localhost -t "music/mpd/get"`

 ## MQTT -> MPD ##
 You can change the payers state by, sending something to the topic *music/mpd/set*.